thechelsuk/ext-chrome-hiyd/README.md

 1. Install the extension in your Chromium-based browser.
 2. Go to the extension's options page to set your default save location.
 3. Highlight text on any web page.
-4. Right-click and select "Hyd Capture" in the context menu.
+4. Right-click and select "Hiyd Capture" in the context menu.
 5. The extension will prompt you to save a Markdown file.

 ## Requirements & Approach